-Associate Professor of History; Associate Professor of German, Russian and East European Studies
+Chair of the History Department; Professor of History; Professor of German, Russian and East European Studies

 Greble’s work has been supported by numerous grants, including Fulbright, Fulbright-Hays, ACLS, the Mellon Foundation, IREX, NEH, and most recently a Guggenheim fellowship.
-She has held residential fellowships at the Remarque Institute at New York University, the Belfer Center for Science and International Affairs, part of the Kennedy School of Government at Harvard University, and the Center for Advanced Holocaust Studies in Washington, D.C.
-She was the William S. Vaughn Fellow at the Robert Penn Warren Center for the Humanities at Vanderbilt.
+She has held residential fellowships at the Remarque Institute (New York University), the Belfer Center for Science and International Affairs (Harvard University) and the Center for Advanced Holocaust Studies in Washington, D.C.
+In 2019-2020, she was the William S. Vaughn Fellow at the Robert Penn Warren Center for the Humanities at Vanderbilt.
 She serves on the Board of Directors for the Association of Women in Slavic Studies (ASWSS) and the editorial boards of Serbian Studies, Nationalities Papers, and the American Historical Review (AHR).

-Greble joined the Vanderbilt faculty in 2017 after teaching at the City College of New York and the CUNY Graduate Center.
-She teaches a wide range of courses in Russian and East European Studies and in European History and Law, History and Society.
+Professor Greble joined the Vanderbilt faculty in 2017 after teaching at the City College of New York and the CUNY Graduate Center.
+She teaches a wide range of courses in Russian and East European Studies, European History, and Law, History and Society.
 She is currently chair of the History Department.